 SNAP Data & Knowledge Partners

-The Startup Nations leadership team developed the SNAP entry form in collaboration with the senior leadership from Global Entrepreneurship Research Network (GERN) and the World Bank’s Innovation and Entrepreneurship team.
+The Startup Nations leadership team developed the SNAP entry form in collaboration with the senior leadership from Global Entrepreneurship Research Network (GERN) and the World Bank’s Innovation and Entrepreneurship team which led the High-Growth Entrepreneurship flagship report, released at the 2018 Startup Nations Summit based partially on SNAP data.

 Beyond policy models, SNAP seeks to collect metrics and evidence on the impact of each policy instrument represented in the compendium.
 This is why the SNAP platform allows for periodic updates of entries by their contributors, as more evidence becomes available.